earkevin11/Point-to-Site-VPN/README.md

 # Create an notepad and save it as html in "wwwrooot"
 - Get the public IP and access the page
+- You will have to save it as UTC and change file type to "All documents"

 # Use case: Connect to the VM via its private IP address from personal machine via a VPN connection